dmbarbour/glas/docs/GlasDesign.md

               = file:(at:Location, ln:Localization)
               | data:PlainOldData

-Most global modules would be specified as files.
-This may refer to remote DVCS resources depending on Location.
-The 'data' option is convenient for parameterizing modules.
+In most cases, application modules will specify files in the filesystem or remote DVCS with a simple localization.
+The localization allows us to specify the same file multiple times with different dependency contexts.

+parameterize the same file with multi

+apply aliases (e.g. so we could load a file with `math => my-math`.

+alias

+parameterize the file with a namespace of configured dependencies.

+ configured module

+ allows us to treat the configuration namespace as the module namespace.

+" to "module

+determines which configured modules loaded when compiling the file.

+Although most global modules are specified as files, support for inline 'data' is convenient when parameterizing modules through a configuration.
+For files, Location might specify local filesystem or a remote DVCS, while Localization modifies which configured files are loaded.

+The glas system supports user-defined syntax for application modules.
+To compile a file with extension ".x.y" we'll first load modules "lang.y" and "lang.x", subject to localization.

+## Language Modules

 Compilation of a file is based on file extension.
 To compile a file with extension ".ext", we first load *Language Module* 'lang.ext', which should define a 'compile' function (see below).
 Support for ".g" files is built-in, but the glas system will nonetheless attempt to bootstrap 'lang.g' if defined.
 A file with multiple extensions such as ".json.gz" is implicitly pipelined as 'lang.gz' then 'lang.json'.
 Conversely, a file without extensions trivially 'compiles' to its binary content.

-Dependencies between modules must form a directed acyclic graph.
-Dependency cycles will be detected when compiling modules and treated as an error.

-## Language Modules
+To support user-defined syntax, application modules implicitly depend on configured *language modules* based on file extensions.
+To compile a file with extension ".x.y" we first load modules "lang.y" and "lang.x", each of which should define a `compile : Source -> ModuleValue` function.

+To bootstrap this system, support for ".g" files is built-in.
+If "lang.g" is defined

 A language module should compile to a program namespace that defines `compile : SourceCode -> ModuleValue`.
 In most cases, the ModuleValue should represent another program namespace.
 However, it may represent any structured value, which can be useful when working with 'data' modules or composing multiple file extensions.

 To support a more deterministically reproducible outcome, language modules have limited access to effects.
 Mostly, we can 'load' other compiled module values.
 For convenience, this extends to staged compilation.
 Effects API:

 * `sys.load(ModuleRef)` - On success, returns compiled value of the indicated module.
 On error, diverges if observing failure would be non-deterministic (e.g. dependency cycle, network fault, resource quota), otherwise fails observably (e.g. backtracking or exception).
 We'll broadly distinguish a few kinds of ModuleRef:
-  * *file:Name* - Reference a local file in the current folder or subfolder.
-No "../" paths!
-Compilation is based on file extension, selecting "lang.ext" from the configured environment.
+  * *file:Name* - Load a local file from the same folder as the file currently being compiled.
+Uses the same localization as the origin file.
+  * *dvcs:Resource* - Load a remote resource.
-  * *env:Name* - Load data by name from the configured environment.
+  * *conf:Name* - Load by name from the configured environment.
 Depending on conventions, this might represent a specific parameter or localized access to a configured module namespace.
   * *data:Data* - returns given Data.
 Intended for use with composite module refs like *eval*.
   * *eval:(lang:ModuleRef, src:ModuleRef)* - staged compilation, for embedding user-defined languages or DSLs.